 We were first introduced to Servas through an international travel Meetup group.
 The founders of the group had done a year-long trip around the world but decided a year just wasn’t long enough.
-They were resourceful and found ways to keep extending their trip for a total of 7 years.
+They were resourceful and kept extending their trip for 7 years.
 One of those means was Servas.
-They now teach travel and run a business called Wild Spirit Travel that shows others how to do the same.
-They introduced us to Servas and are members themselves.
+They now teach travel and run a business called Wild Spirit Travel that helps others how to do the same.
+They are the ones that introduced us to Servas and are also members themselves.

 Our First Experience Using Servas

-The first time we were hosted was in Rotterdam.
-We weren’t quite sure what to expect when we were greeted by our hosts at the bus station.
+Our very first Servas stay was in Rotterdam.
+We weren’t sure what to expect when we met our hosts at the bus station.
 We made our introductions and within minutes they offered for us to stay longer than the expected 2 nights.
 They paid for our tram tickets, explained how the system works, and even gave us transit cards to use during our stay.
 We were so humbled by their generosity.

 Knowing that we might be hungry from our travels, our first stop was an Indonesian restaurant.
-This is a restaurant that only locals would ever know about and it wasn’t what we were typically used to.
+This is a restaurant that only locals would ever know about, and it wasn’t what we were typically used to.
 It had a few small tables and very selective hours.
 There was just one dish they served each day and your only option was the size.
-It was a good place for us to get to know each other a bit and break the ice.
+It was a good place for us to get to know each other a bit and relax.